hcmlab/nova/docs/index.md

 mongod --auth
 ~~~~

+Alternativly, if you want to run MongoDB as a service, see below.

 MongoDB now runs on 127.0.0.1:27017 and we can connect to it:

 ~~~~
 docker exec -it nova mongo admin